Minimum Wage

 Prevailing Wages

-Under certain circumstances, employers in Nebraska may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
+Under certain circumstances, Nebraska law may require employers to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the NE Statute 73-104, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.